sylvain-meunier/stageL3/Rapport/rapport.typ

       (
         key:"measure",
         short:"measure",
         desc:[A measure is a symbolic time unit corresponding to a fixed amount (integer) of beats.
-This value is indicated by the @timesig], group:"Definitions"
+This value is indicated by the @timesig.], group:"Definitions"
       ),

       (
         key:"triplet",
         short:"triplet",
-        desc:[A triplet is a musical symbol indicating to play a third of the indicated duration], group:"Definitions"
+        desc:[A triplet is a musical symbol indicating to play a third of the indicated duration.], group:"Definitions"
       ),